Chase College Checking℠ Account Review - $100 Bonus for New Account Holders

-The $50 bonus is given to new account holders that deposit at least $25 to open the account, and make 10 qualifying transactions in the first 60 days (such as using your debit card to buy something).
-The $50 is then deposited into your account within the next 10 business days.
+The $100 bonus is given to new account holders that make 10 qualifying transactions in the first 60 days (such as using your debit card to buy something).
+The $100 is then deposited into your account within the next 10 business days.
 Read on for our full Chase Student Checking Account review.

 Using Chase College Checking℠ for Payments

 A Chase College Checking℠ account comes with access to Chase QuickDeposit.
 This feature allows you to deposit checks instantly from virtually anywhere.
 You can simply snap a picture of your check and follow the prompts that appear on your screen.

 Chase Online Bill Pay is another convenient feature that can be accessed via the Chase Mobile app.
 You can add specific payees, schedule regular payments and verify that your payments have been made from anywhere you happen to be.
 The automatic-payment feature makes it easy for busy college kids to make payments on time and avoid late fees.
 The list of bills that can be paid using this type of account includes rent, car payments, utilities, mortgages and much more.